• HOME

 I hadn’t been on a SUP in the ocean before, and I certainly hadn’t done yoga on one!
 This was one of my favorite new experiences on the Big Island.

-It was a standard vinyasa yoga class in the most non-stand location.
+It was a standard vinyasa yoga class in the most non-standard location.
 You take a board from the shore out to the shallow bay at the Fairmont Orchid just as the sun is rising.
-And even though I’m a seasoned yogi who practices regularly, I still managed to fall in — but I didn’t mind!
+And even though I’m a seasoned yogi who practices regularly, I still managed to fall in the water — but I didn’t mind!
 It was wonderful to practice in such a peaceful place where my balance was still challenged (and I could see fish swimming underneath my feet the whole time!)

 Beach Time